simaelw/sa-numbers-challenge/README.md

 # South Africa Numbers Challenge

-A REST API application validates attempts to fixes South African mobile numbers from a CSV file and single form.
+A REST API application validates and attempts to fixes South African mobile numbers from a CSV file and single form.

 This project is developed with [Laravel 9](https://laravel.com/docs/9.x) and php version `8.1.2` for external composer dependencies, composer and mysql database management